GermainGirndt/python_timer/README.md

 # Python Timer
-A timer for measuring and comparing different functions' execution time.
+A timer for measuring and comparing different functions' execution time. (working on 13th Jun 2020)

 ## Preview